hd-chalmers/hd-web/README.md

 This is the website seen in [hd.chalmers.se](https://hd.chalmers.se) or in the staging server [diod.hd.chalmers.se](diod.hd.chalmers.se) and is dependent on the REST API [HD DB API](https://github.com/hd-chalmers/hd-db-api) while the databse is edited with [HD Web Loehk](https://github.com/hd-chalmers/hd-web-loehk).
 This project uses Vue.js + Nuxt where Vue is a templating framework and Nuxt is a framework that handles configuration for various configuration regarding a vue web app.
 There's also support for SCSS styling and Typescript for type checking in JavaScript.
 ## Build Setup
 To run make sure you have NodeJS and yarn installed.
 Yarn can be installed via NPM as seen below.
 To run in a container then docker needs to be installed.
+Also make sure that a `.env` is present in the **web** directory of the project, otherwise it can be created by copying the `.env.example` file.

 ```bash
 # install dependencies